junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "It's 2009 now," the woman says slowly.
 "I'm sorry."

 "Oh God," Jimmy gasps quietly, lowering his head.
 It's been a year.
-What could have happened in this year?
+What could have happened this year?
 What could have happened to Amelia and Claire, without him?

 "I'm going home," he says again.

-"I'm sorry, but it's likely your home was gone now," the woman says, coaxing him like he's just a slow kid in the class.
+"I'm sorry, but it's likely your home is gone now," the woman says, coaxing him like he's just a slow kid in class.
 "We don't even have states now.
-We call them Northeastern Section for anywhere east of Minnesota and Idaho.
-The demons are coming out from Texas; Angel camps are everywhere south of Kansas.
-East would be too close to the angels, we should go north."
+We call them the Northeastern Section for anywhere east of Minnesota and Idaho.
+The demons are coming out of Texas; Angel camps are everywhere south of Kansas.
+East would be too close to the angels; we should go north."

 Jimmy just shakes his head slowly.

 "What about we discuss this again once you can walk?" the young girl proposes, forced hopefully.
 "Maybe we can come up with a plan later.
-And while you're here, we might just need to add more patrols and protections, I can go help Dad, Charlie can help too.
+And while you're here, we might just need to add more patrols and protections.
+I can go help Dad; Charlie can help too.
 What do you say, Mom?"

 The woman thins her lips, but doesn't object.